Jitu0110/Jitu0110/README.md

 *****

-Do you want to tweak your resume for a specific job role?
+Do you want to tailor your resume for a specific job role?

 Check out my project : https://sikeresume.streamlit.app/